 My husband is an Army veteran.
 When he was 13 years old, he was in a sledding accident in which he lost consciousness at the scene and was in a coma for eight days.
-He was in therapy for neurological patients for a long time, trying to help him regain memory and brain function.
+He was in therapy for neurological issues for a long time, trying to help him regain memory and brain function.

 I realized too late that he had everything planned out.
 He was going to use his disability from his childhood in order to "play hurt" and retire early from the Army.

 I even have an email in which he states this.
 He has chosen to insult all soldiers who have really gotten hurt in combat or during their time in the military.

 I am now in a custody battle with him.
 He is trying to get his alone time with our 5-year-old and he is not capable of being alone with her.
 I have given the court and the judge examples.
 The judge sees my husband as a victim, as a "poor wounded soldier" and is not looking in the best interest of the child.
 The judge is looking for the best interest of this man.

 Our daughter has never slept one night -- ever -- under his care.
 He never made her a bottle when she was a baby.
 I have taken care of Emma for five years because he was negligent toward her.
 His video games were always more important.